 Expert collaboration: Connection with specialized legal experts

 Darrow's AI continuously monitors thousands of data sources, including SEC filings, regulatory databases, and public records.
-The system identifies anomalies and patterns that may indicate legal violations.
+The system identifies anomalies and patterns indicating potential legal violations.

 Human legal experts review all AI-generated findings before case recommendations.
 This hybrid approach ensures high-quality leads while maintaining ethical standards.